-In this post I will focus on two areas where it is easy to lose marks in both IELTS General Training and IELTS Academic Writing.
-The first is the word count, and the second is spelling and punctuation.
+In this post I will focus on three areas where it is easy to lose marks in both IELTS General Training and IELTS Academic Writing.
+The first is the word count, the second is spelling, and the third is punctuation.

 1. How many words do I need to write?

-There’s really no excuse for getting this wrong.
+The easiest way to fail is not knowing what is required of you.
 Task 1 states that you need to write 150 words, and Task 2 requires 250 words.
-Yet fully 23% of written answers are under the word count.
-If you do not write the required number of words, you will lose points, so it’s really important to get this right.
+If you do not write the required number of words, you will lose points, but there are also no bonus points for writing more than the required number of words.
+So it’s really important to get this right.

-I suggest you make this easier for yourself by finding out approximately how much space 150 and 250 words of your writing takes up.
-Find an essay you have written by hand, and count 150 words and look at the number of lines it takes.
+Knowing how much you have written during the test is crucial.
+You may find this easier if you first find out how much space 150 and 250 words of your writing takes up.
+Find an essay you have written, and count 150 words and look at the number of lines it takes.
 Then add another 100 words and look at the space 250 words takes.
 When it comes to the test, this will give you a good idea of whether your word count is about right.
-However, it’s still sensible to count when you are checking over your work.
+However, it is still sensible to count when you are checking over your work.

 2. How important is spelling?

 Spelling is important not just in IELTS Writing but in IELTS Reading and IELTS Listening too.
-If you spell a word wrongly in the Listening test, you will not get the mark.
-In the Writing test, you will be judged on your ability to spell correctly.
+In all three tests, you will be judged on your ability to spell correctly.
 Let’s look at some of the marking criteria for spelling in IELTS Writing and you can judge your own ability to spell correctly against them: